Businesses and employees can take actions to reduce, reuse, and recycle their waste. Here are a few tips.

 - Show how consumers are attracted to and influenced by environmentally conscious companies.

-Once you have approval to move forward, schedule a waste management consultation with Allied Waste to develop a customized recycling program.
+Once you have approval to move forward, schedule a waste management consultation with Republic Services to develop a customized recycling program.

 Purchase Reusable and Recyclable Products